andrasq/node-docs/fast-node.md

 Accessing event loop from inside node is kind of slow.  v0.10.29 can launch 2.5 million events / second; v0.11.13 can launch 1 million.
-Since each setTimeout, each continuation, eac i/o action queues an event, that can cap throughput at 1 million continuations / second.
+Since each setTimeout, each continuation, each i/o action queues an event, that can cap throughput at 1 million continuations / second.
 In practice, the default node setTimeout and setImmediate functions limit this even more.